 (3) A supplier who sells or supplies a category 1 item commits a simple offence if the supplier fails to give a copy of the declaration under subsection (1)(c) in respect of the sale or supply to the Commissioner in the prescribed manner within 24 hours after the written order for the item was given to the supplier.

-[Section 15 inserted by No. 62 of 2004 s.
+[Section 15 inserted: No. 62 of 2004 s.
 5.]

 16. Storage of category 1 items